lawrie/tinyfpga_bx_gaming/README.md

 Whichever option you take for the SPI programmer, you need to attach wires to the SPI pins on the underside of the BX on the target device.
 I soldered breadboard wires to mine and removed them after I had changed the multiboot configuration.

+### RAM-only PicoSoC

+The SD card menu uses a BRAM-only version of PicoSoC so that the flash memory is not used and this makes it easier to write FPGA configuration and user code to the flash memory.

+### Preparing the SD card

+The current version of the SD card menu code is rather restrictive oin what FAT32 file systems it can read.
+You must format your card with 4096 byte clusters and then write up to five games to the root directory.
+You should not delete anything or add anything else.
+If you want to change things start again by reformatting the card.

+The game files that you add to the card should combine hardware.bin and firmware.bin with 68xxx bytes of padding in between.